-Abstract As a flexible and cost-efficient scalable Internet access network, we have studied architectures, protocols, and design optimizations of the Wireless Internet-access Mesh NETwork (WIMNET).
-WIMNET is composed of wirelessly connected access points (APs), where any host can basically access to the Internet through multihop communications between APs.
+Abstract-As a flexible and cost-efficient scalable Internet access network, we have studied architectures, protocols, and design optimizations of the Wireless Internet-access Mesh NETwork (WIMNET).
+WIMNET is composed of wirelessly connected access points (APs), where any host can basically access to the Internet through multihop communications between APs with IEEE 802.11 standard.
 In WIMNET, undesirable situations can often happen such that some links dominate the bandwidth while others become insufficient due to the limited shared bandwidth.
-To improve the performance by avoiding them, controls of activation chances for wireless links depending on their traffics are effective.
-Thus, previously, we have proposed the Fixed Backoff-time Switching (FBS) method for the CSMA/CA protocol, and verified the effectiveness using the QualNet simulator.
-In this paper, we present an implementation design of the FBS method in Linux kernel to show its practicality and investigate the performance in a real network.
+However, the contention resolution mechanism using a random backoff-time in the CSMA/CA protocol of 802.11 standards is not sufficient for handling real-time traffic in multihop wireless communications.
+Previously, we have proposed the concept of the CSMA-based Fixed Backoff time Switching (CSMA-FBS) method for WIMNET to improve the performance by giving necessary link activation chances for multi-hop communications.
+We implemented our proposal on the QualNet simulator, and verify its effectiveness through simulations.
+In this paper, we present an implementation of the FBS method in Linux kernel to show its practicality and investigate the performance in a real network.
 Our design consists of implementations or modifications of the five programs: Kernel configuration, Debugfs, Minstrel, iw, and FBSdaemon.

-Key words Wireless mesh network, fixed backoff-time switching (FBS) method, Linux, implementation
+Keywords-Wireless mesh network, fixed backoff-time switching, CSMA-FBS, Linux, implementation

-1. Introduction
+I. Introduction

-Recently, a wireless mesh network has been extensively studied as a promising network technology for a flexible and cost-efficient solution to expand the communication service area by distributing wireless mesh routers on a network field [1] ~ [3].
+Recently, a wireless mesh network has been extensively studied as a promising network technology for a flexible and cost-efficient solution to expand the communication service area by distributing wireless mesh routers on a network field [1], [2], [3].
 The mesh routers are connected with each other through multihop wireless communication links using IEEE 802.11 standards, in addition to wireless links between client hosts and routers.
 Then, as a scalable Internet access network based on this technology, we have studied architectures, protocols, and design optimizations of the Wireless Internet access Mesh NETwork (WIMNET) [3].
 For a simple architecture, WIMNET is composed of only access points (APs) as mesh routers as shown in Figure 1.
 At least one AP acts as a GateWay (GW) to the Internet.
 Any host in WIMNET can be connected to the Internet through multihop communications between APs and the GW after associated with one neighbor AP.